Trieste97/blockchain-developer-bootcamp-final-project/README.md

 # 2. Swapper
 In the swapper section there are two possibilities:
-- swapping faucet tokens (tokenA and tokenB) for deposit tokens (tokenAB): the contract will take the faucet tokens and mint the same amount of tokenAB;
+- swapping faucet tokens (tokenA and tokenB) for pool tokens (tokenAB): the contract will take the faucet tokens and mint the same amount of tokenAB;
 - swapping deposit tokens (tokenAB) for the same amount of tokenA/tokenB: the contract will burn the amount of tokenAB and give back the tokenA/tokenB pair;
 In both cases a transaction is required from the user.
 Example: Bob has 100 tokenA and 100 tokenB and he swaps them for 100 tokenAB.

 # 3. Deposit
 The deposit section allows giving tokenAB to the contract to earn tokenNat as rewards.
-The idea is to reward a total of 1 tokenNat (inflationary token) per block minted since the deposit.
-The reward is split among the parties that deposited in the pool.
+The idea is to reward a total of 1 tokenNat (inflationary token) every 100 tokenAB deposited, per block minted since the deposit.
 If there're no deposits in a certain period of time, no tokenNat are minted in that period.
 Example:
-  - Alice deposits 100 tokenAB in the pool, at block 100; She's the only party at the moment so she will earn 100% of tokenNat minted (1 per block);
+  - Alice deposits 100 tokenAB in the pool, at block 100;
-  - Bob deposits 100 tokenAB in the pool, at block 200; Both Alice and Bob own 50% of the share of the pool, so from now on they'll earn 0.5 tokenNat per block;
+  - Bob deposits 100 tokenAB in the pool, at block 200;
   - Alice withdraws all the tokens from the pool, at block 300.
-She earned a total of 150 tokenNat;
+She earned a total of 200 tokenNat;
-The withdraw function will both withdraw the amount of tokenAB requested and claim all the tokenNat rewards too.
+This section also allow users to claim the tokenNat earned until then.